idexter/codecept-bash-completion/README.md

 ## Installation

 First `bash-completion` must be installed in your operation system.
-Codeception must be available via `codecept` command
+Codeception must be available via `codecept` or `codeception` command

 ### Ubuntu/Debian